photon-platform/photon/README.md

 The **photon THEME** is a git submodule in this repo until it is be submitted to the Grav Package Manager.
-You can find the Github repo here: https://github.com/photon-platform/grav-theme-photon

-Check the theme README for more on
+You can find the Github repo here: https://github.com/photon-platform/grav-theme-photon Check the Theme's README.md for more info.

-topics:

 ### Theme Configuration